(Updated 24th May, Siren 10 is now available- see part 2 of this blog)

 High performance molecular search with UI tunable tolerance

-Siren is terribly exciting to browse complex interconnected datasets.
+Siren is terribly exciting when it comes to browsing complex interconnected datasets.
 The very nature of the Elasticsearch search engine makes it ideal to flexibly search across data also using fuzzy criteria, assuming that the proper transformation procedures are in place.

 Where to find it?